Nexis-Network/homepage/content/docs/guides/exograph.md

 ## Learn more

-In this guide, we have created a basic todo backend using Exograph and Exzo Network.
+In this guide, we have created a basic todo backend using Exograph and Nexis Network.
 You can extend this further by establishing relationships between types, implementing access control rules, and integrating custom business logic.
 Check out Exograph's [application tutorial](https://exograph.dev/docs/application-tutorial/) for more details.

-To deploy Exograph in the cloud and connect it to Exzo Network, follow the guide below (select the "External Database" tab for Exzo Network-specific instructions in each case):
+To deploy Exograph in the cloud and connect it to Nexis Network, follow the guide below (select the "External Database" tab for Nexis Network-specific instructions in each case):
 1. Deploying on [Fly.io](https://exograph.dev/docs/deployment/cloud-deployment) (these instructions can be adapted to other cloud providers)
 2. Deploying on [AWS Lambda](https://exograph.dev/docs/deployment/aws-lambda-deployment)